aysegulbulbul/aysegulbulbul/README.md

 - 🌱 I'm currently study **Computer Engineer.**

-- 👨🏻‍💻️ I'm open **to working in any field related Artificial Intelligent where I can improve myself.**
+- 👨🏻‍💻️ I'm open **to working in any field related Artificial Intelligence where I can improve myself.**

 - 🤝 I am available **for remote work**